davidp0p/dps_challenge/README.md

 # DPS AI Engineering Challenge

 The goal of the challenge is to historically visualize the number of accidents.
-The application forecasts the values for:
+The application should also forecast the values for:
 - Category: 'Alkoholunfälle'
 - Type: 'insgesamt'
 - Year: '2021'